Mark Winterbottom took everyone in the Supercars world by surprise last year when he crossed the brand divide.

-Winterbottom has only ever raced a Ford Supercar, including in the Dunlop Super2 Series, but his change of teams also includes crossing the brand divide to drive a Holden.
+Having only ever raced a Ford Supercar, including in the Dunlop Super2 Series, the man known as ‘Frosty’ traded Tickford Racing for a revamped Team 18.

-He first gained Ford support in 2001 when he won its Kart Stars program and progressed from karts to Formula Ford, in the Victorian State series initially.
+Winterbottom first gained Ford support in 2001 when he won its Kart Stars program and progressed to Formula Ford, in the Victorian State series initially.

 After finishing runner-up in the national series in 2002 he graduated to Supercars, winning the Super2 Series in a Stone Brothers Racing AU Falcon as a rookie.